Talk to someone about themselves and they’ll listen for hours.

 Develop Your Observation Skills

 To develop your observation skills means to become more observant of people and your surroundings.
-This helps because the more you able to observe other people the greater insights you gain into their personality, interests, problems and other important factors that you can use to lead a conversation.
+This helps because the more you’re able to observe other people the greater insights you gain from their personality, interests, problems and other important factors that you can use to lead a conversation.